eugenetan01/kong-insomnia-demo/readme.md

          }
       }
       ```

+4. Ensure the route for `Get all transactions` include `OPTIONS` also

+5. Go to developer portal and sign up for user

+6. Login to Kong Manager -> Developer portal to approve the user

+7. login again to see the specs visibly

+8. Create an App and give a name and random redirect uri

+9. Generate a new credential or just copy the `client id` field value

+10. Scroll down to `Services` and click activate to request for approval to start using the APIs

+10. Go back to the Transactions API and call the API again to see a failed error

+11. Go back to the Transactions API and click `Authorize` and paste in the value of step 9 in the `apikey` field and click `Authorize`

+12. Go to `List All Transactions` and try out the API and see a `403 - You cannot consume this service` error

+13. Go back to developer portal -> go to Applications -> choose the application -> click requested access and approve

+14. Go back to `List All Transactions` and try out the API and see a `200 OK` response

 # Cleanup

 1. Run the command: `deck gateway reset -w TribeA` to remove the gateway services and routes